Swatto/lnk/README.md

 # named 'clientAPI'
 lnk add clientAPI

 The file is not executable.
-We're gonna change it for you.
+We are gonna change it for you.
 password:
 Succes: clientAPI is now added as a global executable file
 ```